superfortune-passion/ariel-portfolio-legacy/README.md

-# Ariel Orbe — Senior Software Engineer Portfolio
+# Senior Software Engineer Portfolio

 A production-style personal portfolio built with **Next.js 16**, **React 19**, and **TypeScript**.
 It presents professional experience, shipped work samples, and contact details in a fast, accessible single-page layout aimed at US software engineering recruiters.